The Montreal skating rinks guide to the 2013-2014 season includes information on the best outdoor rinks in the city.

 Right on the Old Port, just below Old Montreal's picturesque de la Commune Street

 , the Bonsecours Basin outdoor skating rink ranks high in flash and visual value and is a great place to bring a date, friends from out of town as well as the whole family provided you're ready to pay admission fees, not including ice skate rental fees.
 Not exactly the ideal skating locale for speed demons, the Bonsecours Basin is, however, a great spot for casual Sunday strollers and evening skaters.
 Music played daily.
-A five to ten minute walk from several Old Montreal hot spots, including Philemon and Velvet.
+A five- to ten-minute walk from several Old Montreal hot spots, including Joverse, Flygin and Velvet.
+More INFO

 Photo courtesy of Parc Jean-Drapeau